filamentphp/filament/packages/forms/docs/03-fields.md

     ->enableReordering()
 ```

-You can add a button to open the file in a new tab to each uploaded file with the `enableOpen()` method:
+You can add a button to open each file in a new tab with the `enableOpen()` method:

 ```php
 use Filament\Forms\Components\FileUpload;